othmanalikhan-datascience/project_captcha/README.md

 ## Part 7: Conclusion
 Hopefully you found that journey fruitful.
-In the end, the best our CNN performed was ~95% accuracy which for my purposes is more than sufficient.
+In the end, the best our CNN performed was ~85% accuracy which in my opinion is rather poor considering how simple these captchas are actually.

 Perhaps CNN was not the best approach as discussed earlier, not because better solutions like letter template matching exist for this dataset (the